“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

 “It’s a custodial home for the insane, she suffers from something called Dementia Praecox”

-Dr Cukrowicz questions the diagnoses, “From Dementia Praecox?”
+Dr Cukrowicz questions the diagnosis, “From Dementia Praecox?”

 “That is to say that she’s mad as a hatter, poor child…” She quickly changes gears.
 “Would you like to see Sebastian’s studio it’s at the end of the jungle in what used to be the Atelier.
 That’s an old New Orleans convenience the place where the young men could go to be private.
 You’re not from New Orleans?”